Blog contributor: Krystal Stokes is the Communications & Public Relations Manager at Victoria Lifeline.

 - Limit soft drinks as they are high in calories and sugar.

-So instead of raising a glass of champagne to ring in the New Year, why not raise a glass of water to a healthier, happier 2019.
+So instead of sipping on that glass of juice in the morning, fill your cup with water!
 Your body (and those trillions of cells) will thank you for it!